 - Output voltages levels are doubled the number of sources

 - Manufacturing can be done easily and quickly

 - Easily controllable with a transformer as shown in the Fig 2.5

-- Limited applications due to large number of sources
+- Limited applications due to a large number of sources.

 2. Diode Clamped Multilevel Inverters

-The concept of diode clamped inverter can better be understood by looking into three phase six level diode clamped inerter.
+The concept of diode clamped inverter can better be understood by looking into a three-phase six-level diode clamped inverter.
 Here the common dc bus is shared by all the phases, use five capacitors and six levels.
 Each capacitor has a voltage of Vdc and same is the voltage limit of switching devices.
 One important fact should be noted while considering the diode clamped inverter is that five switches will remain ON at any time.
-Six level, three phase dc clamped multilevel inverter is shown in the figure below.
+Six level, three-phase dc clamped multilevel inverter is shown in the figure below.

 Outputs of each phase can be understood by the following table.
 Here reference voltage is the negative Vo.
 Condition 0 means switch is OFF and vice versa.
 Output waveforms of six level dc clamped inverter is shown below:

 Waveform of Six Level InverterVab is the voltage due to the phase lag b and a voltage.